malekifar/wsl/README.md

 To install an extension, select the Install button.
 Once the installation is complete, the Install button will change to the Manage gear button.

 ![Install an extension](https://raw.githubusercontent.com/malekifar/wsl/main/screenshots/Install%20an%20extension.jpg)
+### Extensions
+VSCode has many extensions.
+You can find a list of pre-installed extensions at [here](https://marketplace.visualstudio.com)
 ### Best Extensions
 - [vscode-icons by VSCode Icons Team](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons)
 - [Project Manager by Alessandro Fragnani](https://marketplace.visualstudio.com/items?itemName=alefragnani.project-manager)